Translations of Safety Data Sheets (SDS)

 There are companies, large and small, that may want to keep costs down by trying to have a bilingual employee translate documents, such as SDSs, if the company even tries to translate the documents at all.
 While that decision may have a short term benefit, there is no way to test the accuracy of that translation.
 When dealing with hazardous materials that could injure workers, a poor translation could have incredibly serious consequences.
 As such, the short term benefit of an amateur translation will not justify the long term consequences that may result.

 We at All Language Alliance, Inc. have expertise that goes beyond legal documents.
-We have the know-how to translate highly technical documents like an SDS.
+We have the know-how to translate highly technical documents like an safety data sheets.
 Allow us to translate your company’s SDSs with utmost care and accuracy.
 Our wealth of experience translating technical documents into many different languages is what sets us apart from the pack.
 Protect your workforce, your workplace, and your company with the help of our technical translation services.